-Management monitors short and long-term cash needs and currently believes that with its ongoing operations and current cash balances, the Company has sufficient capital to meet its ongoing operational obligations.
+Management monitors short and long-term cash needs and currently believes that with its ongoing operations and current cash balances, the Company has sufficient capital to meet its ongoing operational needs.
 Loan covenants of the Company's various loan agreements include requirements for the maintenance of certain financial ratios.
-At January 1, 2023 and January 2, 2022, the Company was in compliance with these covenants.
+At December 31, 2023 and January 1, 2023, the Company was in compliance with these covenants.